When to set New Year Intentions in the Southern Hemisphere?

 Reclaiming our True Cycles

 Any questions?
 Please reach out!
+I'd love to hear from you.

-Deep blessings for 2025.
+Radiant blessings for 2026.

 Peace